SN1987A neutrino burst: limits on flavor conversion: Statistical Analysis

 \section{Statistical Analysis}

 For the statistical analysis, we use the method of maximum unbinned likelihood, due to the low number of events.
-Our expression for the likelihood is the same as in \cite{Pagliaroli:2008ur}
+Our expression for the likelihood is similar to the one adopted in \cite{Pagliaroli:2008ur}

 Here we made implicitly the dependency of $\mathcal{L}$ in the parameters of our models.
 In this equation, $i$ is the index of each event, $R(t,E,\cos\theta)$ is the expected event rate from equation (\ref{eq:event_rate}), $R(t)$ the event rate integrated in the angle and energy, and $B$ the background rate\footnote{The factor of $1/2$ in the background rate term comes from its angular dependency in $\cos \theta$, which we consider to be uniform.} discussed in section \ref{sec:Background}.
+Here we differ from \cite{Pagliaroli:2008ur} in the definition of $R(t)$, in which we consider the total efficiency to calculate the event rate integrated in the energy, as discussed in section \ref{sec:Efficiency}.
 The integration in the positron energy $E_e$ is made considering a Gaussian distribution $\mathcal{L}_i(E_e)$ around the measured value $E_{e,i}$ with standard deviation given by the measurement uncertainty.
-As in \cite{Pagliaroli:2008ur}, we consider that the time and angle uncertainties are irrelevant.
+As already discussed, we consider that the time and angle uncertainties are irrelevant.
 We also consider the dead time $\tau_d$ for each detector ($d=K,B,I$), where $f_d$ is the live-time fraction \cite{Pagliaroli:2008ur}.
 In the case of the time-independent model, we only have to consider a time integration in the event rate for the signal $R(t_i,E_{e,i},\cos\theta_i)$ and for the background $B(E_i)$.

 To find the set of parameters that best adjusts our model to the data, we only have to maximize the likelihood $ \mathcal{L}$ or minimize $-2\log(\mathcal{L})$.
 The last one is useful because it transforms multiplication into a sum and has a straightforward connection to confidence intervals.
 Given that we have a set of parameters $\vec{\theta}$, taking their the best-fit $\hat{\vec{\theta}}$ we can define the likelihood ratio as follows.